Join us!

 Here at the Daily, we pride ourselves on providing a unique experience in the world of journalism.
-As the smallest independently operated college newspaper in the country, a position at the Daily offers you the freedom to take on a large array of responsibilities.
-Whether you’ve been writing for your student paper for years or have never written outside of your English classes prior to college, we’d love to have your voice as a part of our paper.
+At the smallest independently operated college newspaper in the country, a position at the Daily offers you the freedom to take on a large array of responsibilities.
+But the Daily is more than just a newspaper; we’re a robust community of writers, editors, artists and creators of all types.
+Whether you’ve written for your student paper or you’ve only written essays for English class, we would love to have your voice as part of our paper!

 If you’d like to get involved:

-1. Read on to learn more about our three departments, and indicate interest in joining one or more sections via the Google form linked here.
+Read on to learn more about our three departments, and indicate interest in joining one or more sections via our general interest form linked here.

 Editorial Department